boosungkim/custom-chess-engine/README.md

 <a name="about"></a>
 ## About
 This project includes a full chess engine, gui engine, and an AI engine.
 The AI engine utilizes the minimax and alpha beta pruning algorithms.
+As mentioned, a C++ implementation is slowly in the works.

 <a name="demo"></a>
 ## Demo